 In 2012, Congress authorized the Federal Communications Commission (FCC) to hold an auction to reallocate broadcast airwaves for wireless broadband services.
 During this process, local TV stations were encouraged to relinquish their airwaves and in turn, the government sold those airwaves to wireless companies and shared a portion of the proceeds with participating TV stations.

 The auction concluded and the FCC has determined nearly 1,000 remaining TV stations must move frequencies to make room for wireless carriers.
 Some broadcast stations that relinquished their airwaves have already gone off the air entirely.

 Seventy-seven million Americans rely on an antenna for free, over-the-air TV and are at risk of losing access to their local channels when TV stations move frequencies.
 Many of these are rural, minority, lower income, senior and millennial viewers.
 For these viewers broadcast television remains an indispensable source of news, emergency information and entertainment.

 Some radio listeners may also be impacted.
 Radio stations that share a tower with TV stations that are moving may need to reduce power levels for tower work to be completed.

 How can you help?

 Due to the high number of TV channels being relocated to new frequencies, the work and time necessary to complete the moves will far exceed the budget allocated by the Broadcaster Relocation Fund authorized by Congress.
-Congress should pass the Viewer and Listener Protection Act (H.R.
-3347 and S. 1632) to ensure viewers and listeners do not lose the lifeline connection local stations provide.
+Congress should pass the Ray Baum Act (H.R.
+4986) to ensure viewers and listeners do not lose the lifeline connection local stations provide.